 Proper tennis shoes are designed to stand up to significant wear and tear, allowing for a lot of stopping & starting, pivots, slides and lateral movement.

 All the shoes I've picked out below provide extra lateral support, robust materials, plenty of cushioning, decent levels of shock absorption, and reinforced soles/toe guards.

-As someone with quite wide feet and a tendency to stub my toe when playing I've tried quite a few different shoes over the years from Nike, Asics, Babolat and Prince so I have a good knowledge of the market.
-This post will help you find a tennis shoe that provides a good level of comfort, agility and won't be falling to pieces after 2 weeks.
+As someone with quite wide feet and a tendency to stub my toe when playing, I've tried quite a few different shoes over the years from Nike, Asics, Babolat and Prince in the quest for the perfect shoe, so I've been able to test (and continue to do so) a lot of what is on offer.

 What Makes a Good Tennis Shoe?